CarpentryCon Experienced by Latin American Attendees

 I am Mariana’s mother, Peruvian, mechanical engineer.
 I became a CFD specialist, in Brazil, after eleven fantastic years in the university then I decided to find my place in the industry.
 I used to work in a Norwegian company and it was great experience.
 When my time in the private industry ended, I went back to my origins, to the university, this time in Oslo and I found fantastic people there, my good friends Ana Costa and Anne Fouilloux, they introduced me to The Carpentries.

 During my master’s and PhD time, I was always afraid to go for the experimental part, there were too many risks and uncertainties so my decision was always for the numerical part (the safe side), after all I thought, the results depend just on me, on my own effort, on a good computer, and finally on my own capacity.
-But when I faced real life challenges, I learnt that experiments are the only way to prove our theories so to me The Carpentry is the best way to prove that it is easy to learn new skills, it is fun to do it together, and that you don’t need to be a super specialist to help other people to solve their problems.
+But when I faced real life challenges, I learnt that experiments are the only way to prove our theories so to me The Carpentry is the best way to prove that it is easy to learn new skills, it is fun to do it together, and that you do not need to be a super specialist to help other people to solve their problems.

 CarpentryCon 2018, to me, gave faces to this wonderful community.
 The dynamic of this community makes us feel closer and familiar.
 In this type of environment, it is easier to relax and learn.
 I learnt a new vocabulary to express my own feelings during the Ally skills workshop.
 I met new people, I saw their initiatives and dreams.
-This experience definitely gave high priority to my decision to become a more active instructor and improve my participation because I realized that together we are stronger and we can reach even more people that are waiting to find us.
+This experience definitely gave high priority to my decision to become a more active instructor and improve my participation because I realised that together we are stronger and we can reach even more people that are waiting to find us.

 CarpentryCon 2018 was a perfect introduction to this wonderful community.
 I had only taken one Software Carpentry course many years ago, which left me with a great sense of accomplishment and high expectations for the initiative.
 Unfortunately, being based in South America, we are still far from The Carpentries.
 We hope CarpentryCon marked the occasion where this starts to change.

 As a local volunteer in Dublin, I was lucky to greet many people and feel their excitement about this first global meeting.
 This was the only conference I’ve ever attended where people honestly cared about every other person, regardless of their role.
 There was a sense of equality among all participants that permeated every lecture, workshop, and informal gathering.
-This was especially motivated by the openness of the many high-achieving and recognized members of the community who attended, who always behaved as real allies to the rest of us.
+This was especially motivated by the openness of the many high-achieving and recognised members of the community who attended, who always behaved as real allies to the rest of us.
 It was possibly the first conference where I was willing to watch all keynote lectures, got through every one of them without feeling sleepy, and took many useful notes to keep and share.

 CarpentryCon was extremely well organised, with lots of attention to small and big details alike.
 The program was intense but the atmosphere was relaxed; the website was informative and functional, the venue was comfortable and the food was exceptional; logistics were mostly solved in advance (but properly improvised when needed).
 CarpentryCon has left me with many new friends and a firm commitment to help.
 We have the necessity and capacity for putting the many useful resources of this community to good use in training our current and future researchers in Latin America.
 We’ll work hard towards expanding The Carpentries across our region — I’m sure it won’t be long till I’m a local CarpentryCon volunteer again!

 CarpentryCon 2018 was the best conference I have ever attended — a mixture of brilliant and enthusiastic people who are not only interested in results, conclusions, and getting funding, but also on how people are learning, teaching, interacting with each other, and getting involved.
 A very inclusive environment that reflects how this amazing community acts worldwide!
-I came back to Brazil with new ideas on how to organize or encourage the organization of workshops in Brazil and South America, and with a lot of new good friends.
-As a PhD student in Bioinformatics, it was impressive to realize the great representativeness of people from my field in this community.
+I came back to Brazil with new ideas on how to organise or encourage the organisation of workshops in Brazil and South America, and with a lot of new good friends.
+As a PhD student in Bioinformatics, it was impressive to realise the great representativeness of people from my field in this community.

 I am 19 years old from Puerto Rico so coming to CarpentryCon was, at least, intimidating.
 However, since the first moment, I felt more than welcome.
 And this is not to say a cliche.
 Since my first conversation, I got connected to other attendees who were working on translating the Software Carpentry lessons into Spanish (my main reason for coming to CarpentryCon).
 I got to learn not only about coding but also about how to work collaboratively in a safe environment for all kinds of people.
 I was surprised at how diverse the conference was.
 I got to learn so many wonderful people from the African Carpentry Task Force that got me inspired to work in the Caribbean to improve data literacy and access to open data.
 As a final note, coming from Puerto Rico, I had very high expectations from the food, and it didn’t disappoint, the variety, the options for vegetarians and vegans, and its tastefulness were great.
 I am also grateful to all the wonderful people whom I met that helped me in some way or another, be it through a small conversation, life advice for a young scientist like myself, or through graduate school advice.